 Orientation activities, First-Year Interest Groups (FIGs) and your experiences in and out of the classroom will help you make connections with other new students and meet upper-level students who share your interests.
 You may also choose to participate in one of our Pre-Orientation programs that will actively engage you in exciting student-run outdoor activities, community service or a theater project, just to name a few.
 FIGs, run by your first-year mentor (an upper-level student) may range from Art & Design to Pop Culture to Politics & Law.

 Dickinson is a four-year residential college and much of your out-of-the-classroom experience takes place in the residence halls.
-First-year students are housed together, in close proximity to other members of your First-Year Seminar.
+First-year students are housed together.
 Each floor has a Resident Advisor living there; he or she is an upper-class student who cares about you and your residential experience.
 We encourage you to become an active, caring and involved member of your residential community in your first year and throughout your time at Dickinson.

 Your first year will be exciting, challenging, fun and at times frustrating.
 You will personally grow in ways that you did not think possible in the coming year, and we want you to know that we are here to help and provide support—through your academic advisor, first-year mentor, RA and many other staff and faculty.